How to Begin to Heal From Your Emotional Trauma

 Our protective parts mostly run our day-to-day life

 One of the main types of parts that we have inside of us and that constitute our personality are those parts who protect our vulnerable parts from feeling more hurt and pain.
-They’re called protective parts or protectors in Internal Family Systems therapy (or IFS), a type of therapy that has significantly influence how I practice helping myself and others to heal.
+They’re called protective parts or protectors in Internal Family Systems therapy (or IFS), which has deeply influenced both my personal healing work and the way I support others today.

 The intention of these protective parts, just as it is for all of our parts, is a good one.
 Just like other parts of us that may seem more hurt or vulnerable, these protective parts developed when we were young.
 They learned either that they needed to criticize or guard us as a means of protecting us from other people (Does this sound familiar?
 Do you have an inner part of you that tends to criticize you?), or that they needed to keep us away from certain experiences as a means of protecting us from feeling emotions like fear, shame, and sadness.

 Take your inner critic for example.
-Your inner critic thinks that as long as it criticizes you into being who you’re supposed to be, you won’t get rejected or fail like you did in the past, and you won’t have to feel that horrible feeling of rejection again (We’d all agree that the feeling of rejection isn’t a pleasant one, right?.
+Your inner critic thinks that as long as it criticizes you into being who you’re supposed to be, you won’t get rejected or fail like you did in the past, and you won’t have to feel that horrible feeling of rejection again.

 Or take your nurturer for example.
 Your nurturer or nurturing part prefers to take care of everyone around you, except you, and this works to keep you from feeling and being with your own emotions.